Async Rust, Part Three: IO

 }

-Hopefully that works.
-Now we need to translate the client so we can test it.
+Hopefully that works, but we need to translate the client before we can test it.

 We just did async writes, so let's do async reads.
-The counterpart of Write::write_all is Read::read_to_end, but that's not quite what we want.
-We're supposed print output as soon as it arrives, rather than collecting it all in a Vec and printing it at the end.
+The counterpart of Write::write_all is Read::read_to_end, but that's not quite what we want here.
+We want to print output as soon as it arrives, rather than collecting it in a Vec and printing it all at the end.
 Let's keep things short again and hardcode the printing.
-We'll call our function print_all:In Tokio we'd use tokio::io::copy for this, the same way we used std::io::copy in the non-async client.
+We'll call it print_all:In Tokio we'd use tokio::io::copy for this, the same way we used std::io::copy in the non-async client.
 Writing a generic, async copy function would mean we'd need AsyncRead and AsyncWrite traits and implementations too, though, and that's a lot more code.

 async fn print_all(stream: &mut TcpStream) -> io::Result<()> {